rvdleun/aframe-arcube/README.md

 </html>
 ```
 This example will get you up and running.
 Anything placed between `<a-arcube></a-arcube>` will be rendered on the same position as the cube.

+Note: When using this example, the loading of the markers may get blocked due to an ad blocker.
+You may need to turn it off.
+Host the files locally to avoid this issue.

 ### Local installation